liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/07-supporting-multiple-themes.markdown

     let view = self.screenletView as!
 AddBookmarkView_default

-This is all fine and well, except it hardcodes the Theme defined by `AddBookmarkView_default`!
+This is all fine and well, except it hard codes the Theme defined by `AddBookmarkView_default`!
 To use a different Theme, you'd have to rewrite this line of code to use that Theme's View class.
 This isn't very flexible!
 Instead of making your Screenlet take expensive yoga classes, you can abstract the